 Happy Father’s Day: Amazing Black Dads And Their Kids In Pro Sports

-The great thing about Father’s Day this year is not only that it falls on Juneteenth, but that it also comes in the middle of Major League season and at the end of NBA basketball season.
-So that makes us think of all the famous superstar fathers in sports and their children who followed in their footsteps.
+The great thing about Father’s Day this year is that it is also the middle of Major League Baseball and NBA basketball seasons.
+This makes us think of all the famous superstar fathers in sports and their children who followed in their footsteps.

-There’s a long list as it’s pretty normal for kids to be inspired by their dads – who in their eyes are heroes.
-So here’s a list of some famous sports figures and their kids who turned out to be amazing athletes as well.
+There’s a long list, as it’s pretty standard for kids to be inspired by their dads – who, in their eyes, are heroes.
+So here’s a list of some famous sports figures and their kids who also turned out to be amazing athletes.

 Steph Curry, the Golden State Warriors guard who is this year’s 2022 NBA Championship MVP and has dominated the league in shooting for years, is arguably the best in its history.
 He made that clear June 16, when the Warriors took home their fourth title with him at the helm (seventh overall), defeating the Boston Celtics in six games.
 But it’s easy to forget that he’s a part of a basketball family legacy.